Fulgencio Batista: Batista, Fidel Castro and the Cuban Revolution

 The United States supplied Batista with planes, ships, tanks and the latest technology, such as napalm, which he used against the insurgency.
 However, in March 1958, the U.S. announced it would stop selling arms to the Cuban government.
-Soon after, the U.S. imposed an arms embargo, further weakening the government's position, although land owners and others who benefited from the government continued to support Batista.
+Soon after, the U.S. imposed an arms embargo, further weakening the government's position, although landowners and others who benefited from the government continued to support Batista.

-Elections were scheduled for June 1958, as required by the Constitution, but were delayed until November 1958, when Castro and the revolutionaries called for a general strike and placed several bombs in civilian areas of the country.
+Elections were scheduled for June 1958, as required by the Constitution, but were delayed until November 1958, when Castro and the revolutionaries called for a general strike and placed several bombs in several areas of the country.
 Three main candidates ran in the elections: Carlos Márquez Sterling of the Party of the Free People, former President Ramón Grau San Martín of the Cuban Revolutionary Party-Authentic, and Andrés Rivero Agüero of the government coalition.
 According to Carlos Márquez Sterling, all three were threatened by Castro, and several assassination attempts were made on both Ramón Grau San Martín and Carlos Márquez Sterling.
 On Election Day, estimates on the turnout range from 30 to 50% in the areas where voting took place, which did not include parts of Las Villas and Oriente, which were controlled by Castro.
 Márquez Sterling also stated that the initial results were favorable to him, but the military ordered the counting to stop as they changed the actual ballots for fraudulent ones.
 However, Grau San Martín, as he had previously done in the 1954 elections, withdrew his candidacy within a few hours of the election day.
 Batista declared Rivero Agüero the winner.

 The U.S. rejected the results of the elections and announced plans to withhold diplomatic recognition of the Rivero Agüero government.
 The American ambassador to Cuba Earl Smith informed Agüero that the United States would not give aid and support to his government.
 Smith also informed Batista that the U.S. believed him incapable of maintaining effective control and that he should retire.

+Throughout December 1958, in the leadup to the Battle of Santa Clara, top military commanders began plotting the removal of Batista.
+On December 24, General Eulogio Cantillo secretly met with Fidel Castro and agreed to arrest Batista.
+Cantillo also agreed that his new government would merge with the 26th of July Movement to create a new united government.